World's 50 most delicious drinks

 One of the best ways to ingest your fruit quota each day.

 What sound does a fermented grape make?
 None, it just lets out a little wine.
 And thank God for that.
 Or rather, thank the Georgians.
 The region in what is now known as Eurasia is credited with the first wine production 8,000 years ago.
-Thanks to them we now have such enjoyable pairings as beef and Merlot, tuna and Pinot Noir and drunk Scottish students and Buckfast.
+Thanks to them we now have such enjoyable pairings as beef and Merlot, tuna and Pinot Noir.

 7. Orange Juice, United States

-Note: Editor's note: This article was previously published in 2011.
-It was reformatted and republished in 2018.